Other articles

 3. A description of the company's policies regarding sustainability issues .

-4. Information on the existence of incentive schemes relating to sustainability issues that are offered to members of administrative, management and supervisory bodies.
+4. Information on the existence of incentive systems related to sustainability issues that are offered to members of administrative, management and supervisory bodies.

 5. A description of the company's due diligence procedure with regard to sustainability issues and, where applicable, in accordance with EU requirements for companies to carry out such a procedure.